 Testimonials are powerful because they trigger the mental trigger of social proof, demonstrating that the product truly delivers what it promises.

-3. Product Videos and Demonstrations
+3. Product Demonstrations

 4. Lives and Webinars